FarronF/limerick-council-meetings/meetings/2018/07/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes  - Monthly Meeting Municipal District Cappamore-Kilmallock - 28th June 2018.md

 The Elected Members expressed disappointment at the fact that the full-time general

-operative who had been based in Bruff and who had recently retired, was not being--- 5
+operative who had been based in Bruff and who had recently retired, was not being
+---
+5

 replaced by a full time person.
 They were concerned at the impact this would have on the